Free gut health tracker for iOS

 Fruits, vegetables, whole grains, legumes, nuts, seeds, herbs, and spices all count.
 Each distinct type counts as one plant — for example, blueberries and strawberries are two different plants.
 In Eating30, you can customise the rules to decide whether varieties (like purple vs orange carrots) count separately, and you can add your own plants and categories.

 Yes.
-The core 30-plant tracking experience is completely free, including food logging, barcode scanning, Siri voice input, weekly progress tracking, achievements, and iCloud sync.
-Optional premium features — such as a full journal with search, prebiotics and polyphenol tracking, and saved plant combos — are available as a separate purchase.
+Eating30 is free to download, and the core 30-plant tracking experience is free to use.
+That includes food logging, barcode scanning, Siri voice input, weekly progress tracking, achievements, and iCloud sync.
+Optional premium features — such as AI ingredient search on supported Apple Intelligence devices, a full journal with search, prebiotics and polyphenol tracking, and saved plant combos — are available separately.

 Why is plant diversity considered important for gut health?